 Free cleft surgery which takes as little as 45 minutes and costs as little as £150, can give desperate children not just a new smile - but a new life.
-I want to give a child a second chance at life. £150 towards surgery for one child £30 towards medications for one surgery £75 could cover half the cost of one surgery £ We'll gratefully accept any amount Mr/Mrs/Ms Address Postcode Email Telephone Charge my gift to my: □ Visa □ MasterCard □ Maestro Card No Valid From Exp.
-Date Issue No Signature Use Gift Aid to increase your donation by 25% USE Gift Aid to increase your donation by 25% Gift Aid to increase your donations that I have made within the last 4 years and all donations I make in the future until further notice.
-I confirm that I pay sufficient UK income/capital gains tax to cover any tax that Smile Train will reclaim from any donations that I make.
-Discrete NO, I am not a UK taxpayer.
+I want to give a child a second chance at life. ☐ £150 towards surgery for one child ☐ £30 towards medications for one surgery □ £75 could cover half the cost of one surgery □ £ We'll gratefully accept any amount Mr/Mrs/Ms Address Postcode Email Telephone Charge my gift to my: ☐ Visa ☐ MasterCard ☐ Maestro Card No Valid From Exp.
+Date Issue No Signature ☐ My cheque is enclosed, made payable to The Smile Train UK Send this coupon with your donation to: The Smile Train UK, PO Box 910, Northampton NN3 0BG Changing The World One Smile At A Time.
+Use Gift Aid to increase your donation by 25% ☐ YES, I would like Smile Train to claim Gift Aid on any donations that I have made within the last 4 years and all donations I make in the future until further notice.
+I confirm that I pay sufficient UK income/capital gains tax to cover any tax that Smile Train will reclaim from any donations that I make. ☐ NO, I am not a UK taxpayer.
 These details, including your email address / telephone number, may be used to keep you informed about our future developments.
 If you do not want to receive such information please tick this box Z11081U186HAD1V Donate online: www.smiletrain.org.uk OR call: 0870 127 6269 Registered Charity No. 1114748 Registered Company No. 05738962 © 2011 The Smile Train.
-Royal wedding ROSL members gathered at Over-Seas House to celebrate the marriage of Prince William
+September-November 2011 OVERSEAS 15 Royal wedding ROSL members gathered at Over-Seas House to celebrate the marriage of Prince William